arapaima-uk/source.arapaima-uk.github.io/content/post/2017-05-25-conditional-processing-jenkins-multibranch.md

 ### Creating a new branch

 As noted above, there's nothing in the gist UI to support creating new branches.
 However, if we clone the gist repo to a local folder we can create the branch and push it back to the origin.
-You can substitute the url to your own fork of the gist in place of mine (there's only one branch in mine, and you don't have permission to create more!)
+You can substitute the url to your own fork of the gist in place of mine (there's only one branch in mine, and you don't have permission to create more!).
+The downside of this approach of using a gist rather than a "proper" repo is that by default you get a long guid instead of a readable folder name.

 ```console